YumingZHAI/reecriture_comprehension/README.md

 # Réécriture et la compréhension écrite

-This repository contains all the material used for the paper "La réécriture monolingue ou bilingue facilite-t-elle la compréhension ?", published in the TALN-2020 Conference.
+This repository contains all the material used for the paper "La réécriture monolingue ou bilingue facilite-t-elle la compréhension ?", published in the 27th Conférence sur le Traitement Automatique des Langues Naturelles (TALN 2020).

 Abstract:
 Reading comprehension skills are important to develop for foreign language learners.
 This article presents an experiment to verify whether paraphrases provided in context make comprehension easier for learners.
 The paraphrases were automatically extracted from a bilingual parallel corpus.
 After analysing the results, we propose directions to enrich a previously designed tool, in order to automate the selection of rewritings in the future, while better characterizing different types of rewritings.